wordsum/tensorflow-rnn-shakespeare/README.md

 This sample has now been updated for Tensorflow 1.1.
 Please make sure you redownload the checkpoint files if you use rnn_play.py.

+## Local Setup on MacOS with Python3 and virtualenv:

+1. git clone <source>

+2. cd <source>

+3. (if not installed) sudo easy_install pip

+4. (if virtualenv not installed) sudo pip install --upgrade virtualenv

+5. (if brew and python3 not installed) ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+6. (if python3 not installed) brew install python3

+7. virtualenv --system-site-packages -p python3 .

+8. source ./bin/activate

+9. pip3 install --upgrade tensorflow

+10. python tensor_install_test.py

+11. wait for Tensorflow to say 'Hi'.
+If it doesn't then something is wrong.

 ## Local Setup on Ubuntu with Python3 and virtualenv:

 1. git clone <source>